Back to all blogs

 Why is my TSH normal but I still have symptoms of an underactive thyroid?

 A "normal" TSH only tells you that your brain is sending the correct signal.
-It doesn't tell you if your thyroid is producing enough T4, or more importantly, if your body is successfully converting that T4 into the active T3 hormone.
+It doesn't tell you if your thyroid is producing enough T4, or if your body is successfully converting that T4 into the active T3 hormone.
 Additionally, deficiencies in vitamins like B12 or D, or low iron stores (ferritin), can cause symptoms that feel identical to thyroid issues.
-A more comprehensive test like our Thyroid Premium Gold panel can help investigate these other possibilities.

 Can stress affect my thyroid blood test results?

 Yes, significantly.
 When you are under chronic stress, your body produces high levels of cortisol.
 Elevated cortisol can interfere with the production of TSH and can also prevent the conversion of T4 into the active T3.
-This is why Blue Horizon includes cortisol as an "extra" in our thyroid panels; it helps you see if your "stress thermostat" is impacting your thyroid function.
+This is why Blue Horizon includes cortisol as an "extra" in our thyroid panels.

 What is the difference between "Free" and "Total" T4/T3?

 "Total" tests measure all the hormone in your blood, including the large portion that is bound to proteins and is inactive.
-"Free" tests (FT4 and FT3) measure only the hormone that is unattached and ready to be used by your cells.
-Most modern clinicians prefer Free hormone measurements because they provide a much more accurate picture of the hormone levels actually available to your body's tissues.
+"Free" tests measure only the hormone that is unattached and ready to be used by your cells.
+Most modern clinicians prefer Free hormone measurements for more accurate interpretation.

 Should I stop taking my supplements before a thyroid test?

-The most important supplement to be aware of is Biotin (Vitamin B7), which is often found in "hair, skin, and nails" formulas.
-Biotin can interfere with the laboratory's testing equipment and produce very misleading results.
+The most important supplement to be aware of is Biotin (Vitamin B7).
 We recommend stopping biotin supplements for at least 48 hours before your test.
-For other supplements, it is best to maintain your usual routine unless your GP advises otherwise, so your results reflect your "normal" daily state.
-For practical advice on biotin and testing, see our preparation guidance on biotin and thyroid testing.
+For other supplements, it is best to maintain your usual routine unless your GP advises otherwise.